 As home prices continue to flirt with near record highs, the cost of property taxes and hazard insurance can be overbearing.

 That’s a large chunk of change, especially considering million-dollar homes in California are the norm for many popular metropolitan areas.
 Factor in that most people buying these caliber homes aren’t necessarily multi-millionaires either.

 To find out the exact property tax rate in your area, contact your county tax collector for an estimate of your fully assessed property taxes.
-Most counties reassess the tax rate each year, and the number is likely to be higher than what the previous owners paid.
-Taxes are also based on the purchase price, not the loan amount!
+Or visit your county tax assessor’s website.
+The lender and/or escrow company should also be able to track down this info.

 Remember, those ads you see banks and lenders advertise with the super low monthly payments don’t include taxes and insurance, and could even amortize negatively.

 The takeaway here is that homeownership comes with a lot of costs, not to mention maintenance and any unforeseen repairs that could rear their ugly head once you close and in the years ahead.
 Be sure you can afford it!